What is an engineer?

 If you study engineering, you'll have lots of options of what to do, and where to do it.
 Engineers work all over the world, in big and small cities, rural communities, even on the polar caps.
 Some work in offices or classrooms, others in factories or research labs; some work outdoors and a few work in outer space!
 Some engineers go into medicine, law, business management, or policy.

 Engineering is a well-paid career, and there is ample opportunity for advancement.
-In the spring of 2000, the average starting salary for an engineer with a bachelor's (4-5 year) degree ranged from $36,000 to $50,000.
+In the spring of 2014, the average starting salary for an engineer with a bachelor's (4-5 year) degree was around $62,000.
 This is much higher than salaries for graduates with bachelor's degrees in many other fields.

 What kind of education will I need to be an engineer?